-A few photographs from the first session:
+A few photographs from last year sessions:

 Fly Tying is a fascinating extension to the sport of fly fishing and a certain satisfaction is gained from hooking a fish on a fly or lure that you have tied yourself.
 For those wishing to start from basics, a very good and easy to follow guide is the ‘Fly Tying Bible‘ by Peter Gathercole.
 Each stage of tying is illustrated with clear photographs.